 Oral manifestations

 - Parotitis occurs in fewer than half of individuals infected with mumps, and, when present, usually lasts 7−10 days in unvaccinated persons.
-It manifests as pain, tenderness and swelling in one or both parotid salivary glands.
+It manifests as local pain, tenderness, and swelling in one or both parotid salivary glands.
 First visible in front of the lower part of the ear, swelling then extends downward and forward as fluid builds up in the skin and soft tissue of the face and neck.
 Swelling usually peaks in 1−3 days and then subsides over the course of the next week.
 The swollen gland pushes the angle of the ear up and out.
 As swelling worsens, the angle of the mandible below the ear becomes no longer visible.
 Often the mandible cannot be palpated, because of swelling of the parotid gland.
 One parotid gland may swell before the other, and, in about 25% of affected patients/clients, swelling remains unilateral.
-The submandibular and sublingual salivary glands may also swell, but this occurs in only about 10% of cases.
-The salivary gland involvement results in pain upon mastication.

 - Mumps infection may be confused with swelling of the neck’s lymph nodes.
 Lymph node swelling can be differentiated from mumps by the well-defined borders of the lymph nodes, their location behind the angle of the jawbone, and lack of ear protrusion or obscuring of the angle of the jaw.